ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 ### Changes to Sapling ShieldedData
 [changes-to-sapling-shieldeddata]: #changes-to-sapling-shieldeddata

-`ShieldedData` is currently defined and implemented in `zebra-chain/src/transaction/shielded_data.rs`.
-As this is Sapling specific we propose to move this file to `zebra-chain/src/sapling/shielded_data.rs`.
-We use `AnchorVariant` to model the anchor differences between V4 and V5:
+We use `AnchorVariant` in `ShieldedData` to model the anchor differences between V4 and V5:

 ```rust
 struct sapling::ShieldedData<AnchorV: AnchorVariant> {